Arinlir/HoardKeeper/FEATURES.md

 - Deck import/export compatible with the major deckbuilding sites' list formats

 ## 🔐 Hosting & accounts
+- ❗ If you are running Hoardkeeper directly from the start.bat there is no account option.
+This feature is reserved for the docker release.
 <table>
 <tr>
 <th align="left">🏠 Self-hosted edition</th>